cjungmann/mmcomm/README_Resources.md

 ## Opening A Socket

-The send email throught SMTP, a socket must be opened.
+The send email through SMTP, a socket must be opened.
 One must find the IP address of a domain before the socket can be opened.

 - Getting the mail server's IP address through **getaddrinfo()**,